hpeinar/booman/README.md

 - It has no levels, so after blowing all the blocks up there is nothing else to do.
 - Map generation is now seeded (as of v0.6)

+Future plans:
+==
+I ran into a performance problem with client side script.
+One day I wondered myself that a 10 000 tiles big bomberman map would be awesome.
+After little testing and playing around with numbers I understood that anything over 100x100 is getting tricky.
+Even then I need to have background as a "static" layer and just draw the tiles I really need.
+But with more tiles, arrays just get too big to handle and browsers start lagging and as I couldn't come up with a solution which could be made from client-side, I need to move my 10 000 tile map to a server-side.
+Plan is to make it so, that client holds 100x100 tiles at the most at any given time.
+If the player moves on the map, I'll request needed tiles from the server and empty up the array from other end, so it'll still be 100x100.
+Server will just act as a very big storage, holding all the tiles I've used and generating new ones if needed.

 demo
 ==
 http://projekt406.ee/codeblog/demos/booman/ (latest)<br />